subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

     - Warshall's Algorithm
         - In some applications it's important to find out quickly whether one vertex is reachable from another vertex.
         - You could examine the connectivity table, but then you would need to look through all the entries on a given row, which would take O(N) time (where N is the average number of vertices reachable from a given vertex).
 But you're in a hurry; is there a faster way?
         - It's possible to construct a table that will tell you instantly (that is, in O(1) time) whether one vertex is reachable from another.
 Such a table can be obtained by systematically modifying a graph's adjacency matrix.
-The graph represented by this revised adjacency matrix is called the transitive closure of the original graph.
+The graph represented by this revised adjacency matrix is called the <b>"""transitive closure"""</b> of the original graph.
-        - Remember that in an ordinary adjacency matrix the row number indicates where an edge starts and the column number indicates where it ends.
+        - Remember that in an ordinary adjacency matrix
+            - the row number indicates where an edge starts and the column number indicates where it ends.
 (This is similar to the arrangement in the connectivity table.)
-A 1 at the intersection of row C and column D means there's an edge from vertex C to vertex D. You can get from one vertex to the other in one step.
+            - IF 1 at the intersection of row C and column D means there's an edge from vertex C to vertex D. (ROW->COLUMN)
+            - You can get from one vertex to the other in one step.
 (Of course, in a directed graph it does not follow that you can go the other way, from D to C.)
         ```
           A B C D E
         A 0 0 1 0 0